-Alongside intergroup anxiety and outcome expectancies, perspective-taking and affective empathy constitute essential mediating mechanisms in intergroup contact. \citet{davis_empathy_1994} conceptualized empathy as encompassing both the cognitive capacity to adopt others' psychological point of view (i.e., perspective-taking) and the capacity to experience affective reactions to the observed experiences of others (i.e., affective empathy).
+Alongside intergroup anxiety and outcome expectancies, affective empathy and perspective-taking constitute essential mediating mechanisms in intergroup contact. \citet{davis_empathy_1994} conceptualized empathy as encompassing both the cognitive capacity to adopt others' psychological point of view (i.e., perspective-taking) and the capacity to experience affective reactions to the observed experiences of others (i.e., affective empathy).
 Engaging in perspective-taking reduces stereotypic biases and ingroup favoritism \cite{galinsky_perspective-taking_2000}, while inducing affective empathy for a member of a stigmatized group can improve attitudes toward the group as a whole \cite{batson_empathy_1997}.
-Furthermore, \citet{aberson_contact_2007} established a model demonstrating that perspective-taking serially reduces intergroup anxiety and predicts more positive outgroup attitudes.
-They argued that confidence in understanding outgroup perspectives clarifies behavioral norms, thereby effectively reducing intergroup anxiety.
+Furthermore, \citet{aberson_contact_2007} established that perspective-taking reduces intergroup anxiety, which in turn predicts more positive outgroup attitudes.
+They argued that confidence in understanding outgroup perspectives clarifies behavioral norms, thereby reducing intergroup anxiety.

 However, conventional perspective-taking interventions carry a structural asymmetry: while dominant group members benefit from adopting outgroup perspectives, non-dominant group members show limited or no improvement under the same approach \cite{bruneau_power_2012}.
-Both laboratory and field experimental evidence demonstrate that perspective-giving more consistently improves attitudes among non-dominant group members toward the outgroup \cite{bruneau_power_2012, ugarriza_effect_2017}.
+Evidence from both laboratory and field experiments demonstrates that perspective-giving, compared to perspective-taking, more consistently improves attitudes among non-dominant group members toward the outgroup \cite{bruneau_power_2012, ugarriza_effect_2017}.
 These findings suggest that effective intergroup interventions should simultaneously facilitate perspective-taking for the dominant group and perspective-giving for the non-dominant group.

-Building on these arguments, GroupEnvoy's text-based, synchronous design may afford participants similar psychological control over self-presentation as in e-contact \cite{amichai-hamburger_contact_2006}, potentially activating the outcome expectancies and anxiety reduction mechanisms.
+Building on these arguments, GroupEnvoy's text-based, synchronous design may afford participants similar psychological control over self-presentation to that in E-contact \cite{amichai-hamburger_contact_2006}, potentially activating outcome expectancies and anxiety-reduction mechanisms.
 Moreover, its conversational format may naturally promote perspective-taking and affective empathy through sustained engagement with outgroup perspectives.